Paradise & Dreams: Ultrabeat vs Darren Styles version

 In 2007, one of the writers of the song, hardcore producer Darren Styles (of Force & Styles) teamed up with producers Ultrabeat to cover the song for their album, "Ultrabeat - The Album".
 Darren Styles was already collaborating with Ultrabeat on their sixth single "Sure Feels Good", and the two artists recorded "Paradise & Dreams" near the same time.
 Mike Di Scala the lead singer of Ultrabeat recorded it with the Rebecca Rudd.

-Both artists had worked with the song in the past, with Darren Styles being the one of the writers and part of the original artists to produce the song.
+Both artists had worked with the song in the past, with Darren Styles being one of the writers and part of the original artists to produce the song.
 Both Ultrabeat and Darren Styles had also remixed The Force's version from 2003.
 As well as appearing on Ultrabeat's album, a hardcore mix of the song appeared on AATW compilation album, Clubland X-Treme Hardcore 4 and it was the second release by Darren Styles's new hardcore record label, Junkbox Records, in early 2008, as a double a side with "Sure Feels Good".
 The song also featured on Darren Styles' solo album, "Skydivin'".